tumblr/policy/privacy-policy.md

   on the circumstances, but generally will require sufficient identifying information so that we can be confident you are the Account owner.
-Deleting your Account may not fully or immediately remove the content you have published from oursystems, as caching of, backups of, copies of, or references to your Account information may not be immediately removed.
+Deleting your Account may not fully or immediately remove the content you have published from our systems, as caching of, backups of, copies of, or references to your Account information may not be immediately removed.
 In addition, given the nature of sharing on the Services, some of the public activity on your Account prior to deletion may remain stored on our servers